Google webmaster guidelines > Technical guidelines > Guideline four of five in this category states...

 "Make use of the robots.txt file on your web server.
 This file tells crawlers which directories can or cannot be crawled.
-Make sure it's current for your site so that you don't accidentally block the Googlebot crawler.
-Visit http://www.robotstxt.org/wc/faq.html to learn how to instruct robots when they visit your site.
-You can test your robots.txt file to make sure you're using it correctly with the robots.txt analysis tool available in Google Sitemaps."
+Make sure it's current for your site so that you don't accidentally block the Googlebot crawler."

 If there are files and directories you do not want indexed by search engines, you can use a robots.txt file to define where the robots should not go.
-These files are very simple text files that are placed on your web server.
-They must be placed on the root folder, as an example...
+The robots.txt is a very simple text file placed on your web server.

 What do they do exactly?